Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 This escape might not be real, but the idea was quite correct.

-Sudden Enthronement with Support of Eunuch Group
+Sudden Enthronement Supported by the Eunuch Group

 Soon, Emperor Wuzong of Tang passed away, and some powerful eunuchs supported Li Chen as the next emperor.